mongodb/specifications/source/unified-test-format/unified-test-format.rst

   clients), the test runner SHOULD associate each observed event with a client in order to perform these assertions.

-  Test files SHOULD NOT expect events from multiple specs (e.g. command monitoring *and* SDAM events) for a single client.
-See `Mixing event types in observeEvents and expectEvents`_ for more information.

 .. _test_outcome:

 - ``outcome``: Optional array of one or more `collectionData`_ objects.
 Data